 en_send_voa_to_qgc can be set to

-true in /etc/modalai/voxl-vision-px4.conf to send the same mavlink OBSTACLE_DISTANCE messages to qgroundControl that are are sent to PX4.
+/etc/modalai/voxl-vision-px4.conf to send the same mavlink OBSTACLE_DISTANCE messages to qgroundControl that are are sent to PX4.
 They can then be plotted with qGroundControl’s mavlink_inspector tool.

 The geometry module inside voxl-vision-px4 keeps track of the following frames of reference.